ichim/LeafletForBlazor-NuGet/Working with StreamPoint/README.md

 ## Configuration Parameters

 You can customize the cluster allocation to the StreamPoint collection.
+The ClusteringConfiguration class allow you to customize of the StreamPoint allocation on cluster,

 [more about configuration](https://github.com/ichim/LeafletForBlazor-NuGet/tree/main/Working%20with%20StreamPoint/Clustering#configuration-parameters)